ShortlistShortlistedRemoved from shortlist 9

 One of the many DXGNR6500's features is the data center, included in its control panel, which conveniently provides information on the lifetime run hours and thus, helps you monitor its activity and status.

-From a security standpoint, the product offers an automatic low oil shut-off and an overload protection (circuit breaker), allowing you to use it with a peace of mind.
+As for its security measures, the device features an automatic low oil shut-off and an overload protection (circuit breaker), letting you use it with a peace of mind.

 The DXGNR6500 also benefits from Dewalt’s CO Protect carbon monoxide shutdown.
 If CO levels become unsafe or rapidly increase, the generator is automatically shut down.
-It’s a welcomed additional security feature, but don’t forget to always take your generator outside (opens in a new tab).

 Besides the usual set of documentation and owner's manual (opens in a new tab) to get you promptly started, Dewalt also included some oil in the DXGNR6500's packaging.